-Transfer the sausages to the baking sheet (You can certainly use a metal/glass/ceramic lasagna pan if you don’t have a baking sheet).
 Pour a cup of cooking oil on top of the sausages.
-Use a fork to poke holes on top of the sausages.
+Use a fork to poke the holes on top of the sausages.

 Step 3.
 Roast the sausages.

-Roast the sausages for 20 minutes or until the skin is starting to brown and produce a crackling sound.
+Roast the sausages for 20 minutes or until the skin starts to brown and crack open.

 – By Slow Cooking

-Yes, it may take so much time, but this cooking method will ensure that you will enjoy the most flavorful Kielbasa that you can ever taste!
+This method might take more time, but it will result in the most flavorful Kielbasa that you can ever taste!

 Step 1.
 Prepare the sausages.

 Step 2.
 Place them in the slow cooker.